 Allegations of historical abuse should be responded to in the same way as contemporary concerns.
 In such cases, it is important to find out whether the person against whom the allegation is made is still working with children and if so, to inform the person's current employer or voluntary organisation or refer their family for assessment.

-All references in this document to ' staff or members of staff' should be interpreted as meaning all paid or unpaid staff / practitionerss and volunteers, including for example foster carers, approved adopters and child minders.
+All references in this document to ' staff or members of staff' should be interpreted as meaning all paid or unpaid staff / practitionerss and volunteers, including for example foster carers, approved adopters child minders and supply staff.
 This chapter also applies to any person, who manages or facilitates access to an establishment where children are present.

 2. Roles and Responsibilities

 Working Together to Safeguard Children requires that:

 County level and unitary local authorities ensure that allegations against people who work with children are not dealt with in isolation.
 Any action necessary to address corresponding welfare concerns in relation to the child or children involved should be taken without delay and in a coordinated manner.
 Local authorities should have a designated officer, or team of officers (either as part of multi-agency arrangements or otherwise), to be involved in the management and oversight of allegations against people that work with children.
 The designated officer, or team of officers, should be sufficiently qualified and experienced to be able to fulfil this role effectively, for example qualified social workers.
 Any new appointments to such a role, other than current or former designated officers moving between local authorities, should be qualified social workers.
 Arrangements should be put in place to ensure that any allegations about those who work with children are passed to the designated officer, or team of officers, without delay.